colav/Chia/openalex-topic-classification/README.md

 Modified from https://github.com/ourresearch/openalex-topic-classification/tree/main

 # Description
-This package allows to setup a docker container with OpenAlex Topic AI model for inference through and API.
+This package allows to setup a docker container with OpenAlex Topic AI model for inference through an API.

 # Installation